jarnovirta/CyberSecBaseProject1/README.md

 The application is a Java Spring Boot application, with server responding on port 8080.
 1. Clone the repository from https://github.com/jarnovirta/CyberSecBaseProject1.git
-2. Start the application by clicking Run in the Netbeans IDE or from command line with "mvn spring-boot:run".
+2. Start the application by clicking Run in the Netbeans IDE or from command line with `mvn spring-boot:run`.
 3. Navigate to http://localhost:8080/